Start planning your trip

 Address: Tokyo, Minato ward, Akasaka 9-7-1

 This garden faces out onto the Galleria, the main shopping street of Tokyo Midtown.
 Enjoy gazing at the lush greenery during your meal at any of the fine restaurants in the surrounding area.
-The garden is also popular for its seasonal events, light displays and winter ice skating rink.
+The garden is also popular for its seasonal events, light displays, and winter ice skating rink.

 The Suntory Museum of Art has approximately three thousand art pieces in its collection, including national treasures and important cultural properties.
 The museum is currently holding an exhibition focusing on Japanese art, themed around the concept of “the beauty in life.”
-The space, designed by the architect Kengo Kuma, utilizes wood and Japanese paper everywhere.
+The pace, designed by the architect Kengo Kuma, utilizes wood and Japanese paper everywhere.
 At the attached “shop×cafe” visitors can buy museum souvenirs and small Japanese accessories.
 You can also try bento boxes and Japanese snacks from Fumuroya, which specializes in wheat-gluten products.
 For more information, check out our Three Museums You Can Walk to From Roppongi Station article.

-At 21_21 Design Sight, which is centered on temporary exhibitions, you can come in contact with all sorts of designs, developed through talks and workshops from three of Japan’s prized designers: Issey Miyake, Taku Sato and Naoto Fukasawa.
+At 21_21 Design Sight, which is centered on temporary exhibitions, you can come in contact with all sorts of designs, developed through talks and workshops from three of Japan’s prized designers: Issey Miyake, Taku Sat, and Naoto Fukasawa.
 The building structure, which looks like it could melt into the surrounding gardens, was planned by Tadao Ando.
 For more information, check out our 21_21 DESIGN SIGHT, Roppongi - Enrich Your Daily Life Through Design article.

 The National Art Center of Tokyo opened in 2007 next to Tokyo Midtown, Japan’s fifth national art museum.
-Without permanent collections of its own, the center hosts exhibitions from major artists, solicits pieces from the public, and works to educate people about art.
+Without permanent collections of its own, the center hosts exhibitions from major artists, solicit pieces from the public and works to educate people about art.
 The building has library rooms with documents about the arts, as well as a connected cafe and restaurant.
 The glass facade of the building was designed by Kisho Kurokawa, and the interior is filled with international art masterpieces on loan.
 Enjoy looking at them as much as you like.
 For more information, check out our Three Museums You Can Walk to From Roppongi Station article.

 It’s best to head to Roppongi by subway or bus.
 Here’s a guide if you’re going to Roppongi via a major station.

-You need to switch from the Ginza Line to the Oedo Line at Aoyama 1-Chome Station on this 10-minute route, which costs 269 yen.
+You need to switch from the Ginza Line to the Oedo Line at Aoyama 1-Chome Station on this 10-minute route, which costs 276 yen.

 Roppongi-bound buses leave from Shibuya Station.
 The ride takes 15 to 20 minutes and costs 210 yen.
 Going by bus is convenient, since you don’t have to transfer.